 The idea of consolidating agencies' border security functions is not a new concept.
-Proposals to consolidate border security-related functions were advanced as early as 1930.35
+Proposals to consolidate border security-related functions were advanced as early as 1930.40

-Several proposals have been advanced in the 107th Congress to consolidate the agencies that have border security-related functions.
-The Director of Homeland Security, Tom Ridge, has proposed several plans to consolidate INS's border patrol and inspections functions, the U.S. Customs Service inspections function, and the Coast Guard into one "super agency."
-A more recent proposal by Ridge includes consolidating INS and the U.S. Customs Service under a newly created agency.
+Several proposals had been advanced in the 107th Congress to consolidate the agencies that have border security-related functions.
+The Director of Homeland Security, Tom Ridge, had proposed several plans to consolidate INS's border patrol and inspections functions, the U.S. Customs Service inspections function, and the Coast Guard into one "super agency."